12 Truths Parents Should Know About Visiting Walt Disney World

 7 – Learn how to use Rider Swap.

 Rider Swap is an excellent feature for guests that are traveling with small kids.
 You have your party show up to the standby line and tell the cast member that you will need a rider swap.
-Only part of your party will have to wait in the line, and then they will get rider swap passes for the rest of the party (up to 3 people).
-Then you can trade off the kiddos, and 3 people can ride by going through the FastPass line so that they don’t have to wait the full time.
+Only part of your party will have to wait in line, and then they will get rider swap passes for the rest of the party.
+Then you can trade off the kiddos, and one other person can ride by going through the Lightning Lane line so that they don’t have to wait the full time.

 6 – You don’t have to pack a ton of stuff to tote around with you.

 You may think that you need to come prepared with everything you can think of to tote around the parks.
 We haven’t found this to be so.
-We typically make sure to pack light ponchos, sunscreen, and water bottles, but we find that we can get most anything else we might need in the parks.
+We typically make sure to pack light ponchos, sunscreen, and water bottles, but we find that we can get almost anything else we might need in the parks.
 We find kid-friendly snacks, even healthy ones, in the parks so that we don’t have to tote that around.
 We like to try to stick to one small bag (and hopefully none as they get a little older).
 Buy travel size in anything you do need so that you don’t have large containers to carry around with you.

 4 – Read up on the attraction warnings and height requirements.

 You definitely want to check out the warnings and height requirements so you plan your day.
 You won’t want to talk up an attraction to your kiddos if they aren’t able to ride it.
 That would just cause upset that could be avoided.

 3 – Don’t be afraid to do the family shirts and outfits.